 Midwives are responsible for the health and safety of the pregnant person and their baby.
 During pregnancy, they gather your medical history and other assessments so they have an accurate understanding of your whole health.
 They conduct physical exams, listen to the baby’s heartbeat, prescribe medications, and order lab work and imaging.
 During labor and delivery, they provide emotional support and encouragement as well as medical monitoring.

-In Washington, nurse-midwives practice as independent, licensed practitioners, meaning they can prescribe medications, order labs and imaging, refer to other providers, and admit their own patients to the hospital.
+In some states, nurse-midwives practice as independent, licensed practitioners, meaning they can prescribe medications, order labs and imaging, refer to other providers, and admit their own patients to the hospital.
 In other states, they can do most (if not all) of these things but may have to practice with a physician's sign-off.

 Midwives are often known for their high standard of whole-person care.
 They have more time to spend with patients to get to know them, and they recognize that a healthy pregnancy includes both physical and mental health.
-Some nurse-midwives are also licensed to provide reproductive care beyond pregnancy and immediately postpartum.
+Some nurse-midwives also provide reproductive care beyond pregnancy and immediately postpartum.